 - Confirmation that the city's comprehensive plan should reflect land use and capital facilities planning for the entire UGA.
 This should include agreement regarding the operation and maintenance of County-owned public facilities such as parks and other community buildings. - Identification of the responsibility and mechanisms for comprehensive plan amendments, zoning changes and development applications within the UGA. - Identification of the services to be provided, the service provider and the terms of services.
-All service providers should be included in UGA planning. - Provision that the Adopted Revenue Sharing Interlocal Agreement approved by all parties in November-December 2001, or as amended in the future, shall apply. - Description of the city's pre-annexation planning to ensure logical and coordinated boundaries which shall include: conditioning city service extensions upon annexation for properties contiguous to the city boundary; agreements of no protest to future annexation for properties that are not contiguous; offering pre-annexation agreements to property owners interested in annexation and needing assurances for the city about services, planning or other issues; and other mechanisms. - Other issues as appropriate for specific UGAMAs. - Policy LU-29 Include UGAMA negotiations for Central Kitsap, East Bremerton, and West Bremerton as a work plan item for the 2007-2008 budget period, dedicating staff time to their resolution. - Policy LU-30 Enter into discussions with any newly incorporated areas to address the logical transfer of jurisdiction, including the issues of infrastructure provision, ownership and maintenance; revenue sharing; and regional planning.
+All service providers should be included in UGA planning. - Provisions on revenue sharing. - Description of the city's pre-annexation planning to ensure logical and coordinated boundaries which shall include: conditioning city service extensions upon annexation for properties contiguous to the city boundary; agreements of no protest to future annexation for properties that are not contiguous; offering pre-annexation agreements to property owners interested in annexation and needing assurances for the city about services, planning or other issues; and other mechanisms. - Other issues as appropriate for specific UGAMAs.

+Policy LU-35 Enter into discussions with any newly incorporated areas to address the logical transfer of jurisdiction, including the issues of infrastructure provision, ownership and maintenance; revenue sharing; and regional planning.